 View Presentation

-TCL collaborated with Brisbane based Wilson Architects and Internationally recognised Henning Larsen Architects on the QUT Education Precinct, creating a new teaching and learning hub for the Faculty of Education, and the campus as a whole.
-Large, interconnected, terraced internal and external garden spaces connect the new building with the existing campus library, to reinforce the campus heart and create a strong memorable identity for the building.
-As part of the project masterplan, the Ring Road was pedestrianised providing a strong circulation spine with engaging outdoor social learning spaces.
+TCL collaborated with Brisbane-based Wilson Architects and internationally recognised Henning Larsen Architects on the QUT Kelvin Grove Campus Education Precinct, creating a new teaching and learning hub for the Faculty of Education and the campus.
+Large, interconnected internal and external planted terraces connect the new building with the existing campus library, reinforcing the campus heart and a strong memorable identity for the precinct.

 The project embodied a sustainable approach to campus planning through the incorporation of water sensitive urban design, the consolidation of services, the improvement of micro-climates and the reduction in vehicle carbon footprint within the university grounds, all without compromising maintenance and operations.